 The effectiveness of the external audit process is dependent on appropriate audit risk identification at the start of the audit cycle.
 The Committee receives from the auditor, Deloitte LLP ("Deloitte") a detailed audit plan, identifying their assessment of the key risks.
-During the Period the primary risks identified were in respect of valuation and ownership of the Group's Airbus A380-861 aircraft, the recording of lease rental income, and accounting for fixed rate debt using the effective interest rate method.
-Using its collective skills the Committee evaluates the effectiveness of the audit process in addressing the matters raised through the reporting it received from Deloitte at the yearend.
+During the Period the primary risks identified were in respect of valuation of the Company's Airbus A380-861 aircraft; the recording of lease rental income; and accounting for fixed rate debt using the effective interest rate method.

+Using its collective skills the Committee evaluates the effectiveness of the audit process in addressing the matters raised through the reporting it received from Deloitte at the year-end.
 In particular the Committee formally appraise Deloitte against the following criteria: